WhollyOat/DAN/README.md

 **Note:**

-Note: To access the video-based visible-infrared group re-id dataset VVIG, please send a signed [agreement](Agreement.pdf) to silverpride@foxmail.com, and we will send you the download link.
+To access the video-based visible-infrared group re-id dataset VVIG, please send a signed [agreement](Agreement.pdf) to silverpride@foxmail.com, and we will send you the download link.

 **Citation:**
 Please cite the following paper if you use this repository in your research work.